Getting Started

 cocxy capture-pane

-# Run cocxy help for the full list of 65 commands
+# Run cocxy help for the full command reference

-The CLI is automatically installed at /opt/homebrew/bin/cocxy when you install via Homebrew, or at ~/.local/bin/cocxy via the app bundle.
+The CLI is automatically installed at /opt/homebrew/bin/cocxy when you install via Homebrew, or symlinked from the app bundle at ~/.local/bin/cocxy.

 Themes

-Cocxy ships with a curated set of themes and supports custom themes via Ghostty-compatible TOML files.
+Cocxy ships with a curated set of themes and supports custom themes via Cocxy-compatible TOML files.
+Drop a .toml theme into ~/.config/cocxy/themes/ and it appears immediately in the theme picker.

 Built-in Themes